sveetch/crispy-forms-foundation/README.rst

 Installation
 ============

-Just register the app in your project settings like this :
+Just register the app in your project settings like that :

 .. sourcecode:: python